 In this article, Joyce M. Chadya analyzes gender relations within decolonial movements in Africa.
 Chadya notes that although women were fundamental to decolonizing efforts, women have been largely left out of policy-making and political decision-making since independence.
 Colonialism, Chadya demonstrates, forces women to fight two different struggles, one for gender equality and one for nationalist autonomy.
 In this context, women engaging in feminist struggle are depicted as traitors to independence movements.
 As Chadya writes, “in these struggles, nationalist interests overshadowed women’s issues as women were encouraged to focus on nationalist goals first”.
-Women are constructed as “mothers” of the emerging nation, work to reproduce the nation literally and symbolically, Chadya argues, without recognition of their contributions.
+Women are constructed as “mothers” of the emerging nation, who work to reproduce the nation literally and symbolically, Chadya argues, without any recognition for their contributions.

 As you read: